bradford-hamilton/Ruby-On-Quails/guides/source/action_mailer_basics.md

 After reading this guide, you will know:

-* How to send and receive email within a Rails application.
+* How to send and receive email within a Quails application.
 * How to generate and edit an Action Mailer class and mailer view.
 * How to configure Action Mailer for your environment.
 * How to test your Action Mailer classes.